 Another contingency that the buyer can add to the contract is an environmental audit.
 This basically is an inspection of the land to make sure that there are no current or potential environmental problems on the land, or anything else on the land or in the house that would affect the sale or leave the buyer responsible for fixing a serious problem.
 Finally, the contract will note that the buyer wants any additional information about the house, land, or property, when the closing date will be, the type of deed required, and when the deed will be delivered.

-The North Dakota real estate attorneys at O’Keeffe O’Brien Lyson Foss will guide you through the real estate process and make sure you have your affairs in order to successfully and happily purchase or sell property.
+The North Dakota real estate attorneys at O’Keeffe O’Brien Lyson Attorneys will guide you through the real estate process and make sure you have your affairs in order to successfully and happily purchase or sell property.
 Dean Rindy is an experienced real estate attorney who will fight for your rights as passionately as you would.
 Call 701-235-8000 or 877-235-8002 today.